 - Firelighting (including sourcing wood and tinder, and lighting fires without matches)

-- Cooking over a fire with minimal utensils
+- Cooking on an open fire with minimal utensils

 - Wood carving and whittling